-According to 2000 US Census data, 18.8% of Mt.
-Lebanon’s total population is over the age of 65, 12.4% above the US average.
+Nearly 20 percent of Mt.
+Lebanon’s population is over the age of 65, more than 12 percent above the national average.
 Nationally, approximately 1,100 people over the age of 65 die in fires every year.
-Based on national fire statistics, those between the ages of 65 and 74 are TWICE as likely to die in a fire, those between the ages of 75 and 84 are FOUR TIMES as likely to die in a fire, and those over the age of 85 are FIVE TIMES as likely to die in a fire.
-In 2006, the fire department, in conjunction with the Mt.
+Based on national fire statistics, people between the ages of 65 and 74 are TWICE as likely to die in a fire; people between the ages of 75 and 84 are FOUR TIMES as likely to die in a fire, and people over the age of 85 are FIVE TIMES as likely to die in a fire.
+In 2006, the fire department, in tandem with the Mt.
 Lebanon Police Department, developed the senior education program to reach out to Mt.
-Lebanon’s large senior population, educating them about the dangers of fire and instilling fire safe habits.
+Lebanon’s senior population, educating them about fire dangers and instilling fire-safe habits.
 The fire department portion of the program covers:

 - Safe Smoking Habits

 - Safe Cooking

 - Smoke Detectors

 To schedule a Senior Safety Program, contact Mt.
 Lebanon Fire Department at 412-343-3402.

 For more information regarding senior safety, visit Fire Safety for Older Adults.